Costa Rica Properties Co. logo

 Healthcare is one of the biggest surprises, in a good way

-Real estate decisions require structure, not just emotion
+Real estate decisions require context, not just emotion

 Real estate here isn’t just about the view.
 It’s about due diligence.
 The “boring” details matter: access roads, water, boundaries, title clarity, HOA rules, and what you can legally build or rent.